U1F/tdd-wordpress/README.md

 docker-compose exec wp install-wp-tests

 # We have to install the php dependencies (install or update)
-docker-compose exec wp composer install
+docker-compose exec wp composer update

 # There is a prepared test that should work now.
 Check with:
 docker-compose exec wp composer phpunit